Best Places for Generation Z to Save Money

 Money Market Accounts

-Gen Z savers who want to earn a high APY on money they won't need for several years might consider a CD account.
-CDs are time deposits, meaning you agree to save for a set time frame, which may be anywhere from 30 days to 10 years.
+Certificates of deposit, or CDs, are time deposits, meaning you agree to save for a set time frame, which may be anywhere from 30 days to 10 years.
 You'll earn interest during that time and when the CD matures, you can withdraw your initial deposit, along with the interest.

 Individual Retirement Accounts (IRAs)

-Consider Spreading Savings Around
+Spread Your Savings Around